lawalter/r-shiny-electron-app/README.md

 8. Make sure your directory is in R project folder you're ready to turn into an app.
     - In Windows PowerShell, run ```pwd``` on the command line to check what directory you are in.
     - If you're not in the right folder, change your directory using ```cd C:\Users\Name\Desktop\gitFolderName``` with the example path replaced with the appropriate path to your project.
-9. In your project directory, install Electron locally using Windows PowerShell by running ```npx create-electron-app appNameHere```.
-Replace appNameHere with whatever you want to name your app. <b>Note:</b> Your app cannot be titled 'app'.
+9. In your project directory, install Electron locally:
+    - Using Windows PowerShell, run ```npx create-electron-app appNameHere```
+    - Replace appNameHere with whatever you want to name your app. <b>Note:</b> Your app cannot be titled 'app'.
 10. Move or add files (I typically use the R file pane gui) to your new app folder, including:
 - get-r-win.sh
 - add-cran-binary-pkgs.R